Join an adoption info webinar! Register Now →

 Holt Donors Help Orphans in China Receive Critical Care at Peace House

 In 2011, Holt began overseeing a special medical foster home called Peace House for children in orphanage care who are in need of critical medical procedures.
-At Peace House, children receive pre- and post-operative care, and each child is matched with a medically trained caregiver who provides one-on-one, round-the-clock care.
-The care children receive at Peace House helps them grow strong enough for surgery.
-Post surgery, they return to Peace House to recover and heal.
-Children come to Peace House in Tianjin from orphanages all over China and receive the best possible medical care and resources in the country.
+At Peace House, located in the city of Tianjin, children receive pre- and post-operative care, and each child is matched with a medically trained caregiver who provides one-on-one, round-the-clock care.
+The dedicated care children receive at Peace House helps them grow strong enough for surgery.
+Post surgery, they return to Peace House to recover and heal before returning to orphanage care.

 Learn how caregivers at Peace House helped one little boy in China get the critical care he needed.